rubenpazch/capstone-conference-page/README.md

 ## Contributing

-This is an education project as a part of the Microverse so contributing is not accepted.
+This project was created for educational purposes as part of the Microverse web development curriculum; contributing is not accepted.

-Contributions, issues and feature requests are welcome!

 Feel free to check the [issues](https://github.com/rubenpazch/capstone-conference-page/issues).